vitorassis/interio/README.md

 ### addScrollPaneItem(scrollPane, int, int, const char []) : int

-As the name suuggests, this function add some text in a scrollPane previously setted
+As the name suggests, this function adds some text in a scrollPane previously setted sent as parameter

 Receives:
 ```